Luxury Botswana holidays

 Highlights of Botswana

-10 days from £13,940 pp incl. flights
+10-day tailor-made fly-safari from £13,730 pp incl. flights

 This is a safari at its most indulgent.
 Explore the winding waterways of the Okavango Delta and the vast expanse of the Kalahari Desert with stays in ultra-luxury lodges, enjoying all-inclusive activities and dining.